Dog Age Calculator

-Overall, whether you use the Rule-of-Seven or the new science based epigentic DNA formula to determine your pup’s age, the fact remains that the canine biological clock ticks much faster initially for dogs than it does for humans.
+Overall, whether you use the Rule-of-Seven, or the new science based epigenetic DNA formula to determine your pup’s age, the fact remains that the canine biological clock ticks much faster initially for dogs than it does for humans.

 Until more research becomes available to validate the aging process in our furry four-legged friends, we should keep in mind that all dogs deserve special care at every age & every stage of life.

 By following the 5 tips to help your dog live a better Quality of Life and by adding natural CBD oil to your dog’s daily nutritional routine you can help your dog stay youthful, vibrant and full of life so that aging is just a number and even our geriatric senior dogs can still blossom in their senior years!

 Curtis has been passionate about the health and welfare of animals since his first dog rescue.